|

 2.

-Original text (see translation)
+Original text (translation above)

 The source of the first half seems to be 補史紀,三皇記, although there the first phrase is, 「女媧氏亦風姓,蛇身人首,有神聖之德。無革造,惟作笙簧」 (i.e., it adds that her surname was Feng, she had the body of a snake and the head of a human, and [if I understand correctly] she made the shenghuang because she had no leather [to bind the pipes together?]).
 The second quote seems to be from Record of the Yellow Emperor, where it is actually written, 「伏羲置琴,女媧和之」.